owis1998/machine-learning-algorithms/linear_regression/README.md

-Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data
+Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data.

 #here is my own model